 The Belgian Gaming Act also has provisions for charging anyone advertising, promoting and processing payments for illegal gambling sites.
 In summary, the law criminalizes every possible aspect of working with or playing at an unlicensed site in Belgium.
 This also includes affiliates, newspapers, banks and ISPs.

-Belgian Gaming Licenses
+Belgian Gambling Licenses

 - A+ License: Casino games and poker